Fiveable

 Schrödinger operators are key to quantum mechanics, describing energy and dynamics of quantum systems.
 They're defined as linear differential operators with specific properties, including self-adjointness and an unbounded domain.

-The of Schrödinger operators reveals crucial information about quantum systems.
+The spectrum of Schrödinger operators reveals crucial information about quantum systems.
 It includes point, continuous, and residual spectra, each corresponding to different physical states.
 Understanding these spectra is vital for analyzing quantum behavior.

 Schrödinger Operators and Their Spectrum